julelang/manual/src/api/reference-counting/index.md

 struct Ptr;
 ```

-Wrapper structure for raw pointer of JuleC.
+Wrapper structure for raw pointer of julec.
 This structure is the used by Jule references for reference-counting and memory management.

 ### Statics